-PRESENT POSITION PROJECTION IMPACT ON SERVICES 172,017 3 in 2019 which is an increase of 8,095 from the previous year 485,061 by 2051, a 194.79% increase Population growth will be mostly supported by green-field development, resulting in a greater number of gifted assets to Council.
-This will lead to increased use of public open spaces and therefore increased demand.
-It is also likely that increased demand can be attributed to reduction in private open space available to residents.
-12,396 in 2016 The largest 5 year age group in 2031 is 0 to 4 years, with a total of 24,340 persons.
+DEMAND FACTOR PRESENT POSITION PROJECTION IMPACT ON SERVICES Population 172,017 8 in 2019 which is an increase of 8,095 from the previous year 485,061 by 2051, a 194.79% increase Population growth will be mostly supported by green-field development, resulting in a greater number of gifted assets to Council.
+This will lead to increased use of public open spaces and therefore increased demand is also likely that increased demand can be attributed to reduction in private open space available to residents DEMOGRAPHIC Age group 0-4 years 12,396 in 2016 The largest 5 year age group in 2031 is 0 to 4 years, with a total of 24,340 persons.
 Increased demand for community recreation and leisure facilities, eg parks and playgrounds.
-12,330 in 2016 Projected to increase to 24,029 in 2031 Demand for improved accessibility to reserves and recreational facilities, eg parks, playgrounds and sporting facilities.
-A total of 19,587 in 2016 Projected to increase to 43,463 in 2031 Demand for improved accessibility to reserves and recreational facilities, eg sporting facilities and parks.
-172,017 3 in 2019 which is an increase of 8,095 from the previous year 12,396 in 2016 12,330 in 2016 172,0173 in 2019 which is an increase of 8,095 from the previous year 12,396 in 2016 The largest 5 year age group in 2031 is 0 to 4 years, with a total of 24,340 persons.
-12,330 in 2016 Projected to increase to 24,029 in 2031 A total of 19,587 Projected to increase
+DEMOGRAPHIC Age group 5-9 years 12,330 in 2016 Projected to increase to 24,029 in 2031 Demand for improved accessibility to reserves and recreational facilities, eg parks, playgrounds and sporting facilities.
+DEMOGRAPHIC Age group 10-14 and 15-19 years A total of 19,587 in 2016 Projected to increase to 43,463 in 2031 Demand for improved accessibility to reserves and recreational facilities, eg sporting facilities and parks.